joesan/plant-simulator/README.md

 # plant-simulator (a.k.a Digital Twin a.k.a Virtual Power Plant command & control)

-Simulation of De-centralized command and control of electricty producing & consuming power plants that can be remotely steered and operated at scale!
+Simulation of De-centralized command and control of electricty producing & consuming power plant units that can be remotely steered and operated at scale!

 ## Getting Started